cyclr/docs/pages/v2/05-application-connectors/authentication/connectwise-psa.md

 ## Partner Setup

 #### Retrieving public and private key
-*   Login to your ConnectWise Manage front-end.
+*   Login to your ConnectWise PSA front-end.
 This changes depending on the location of the server, for example if your server is in the EU it may be https://eu.myconnectwise.net/.
 *   Navigate to "Members" under "System" from the menu bar on the left of the page.
 *   Click the "API Members" menu.
 *   Create a new member or edit an existing one.
 Navigate to the "API Keys" menu.